 In 1950, after years of preparation, he finally got his chance.
 Commandeering an old abbey car, he traveled over the next 37 years through Europe, the Middle East, and Africa, collecting more than 1,500 queens: the hardworking bees of northern Turkey, the hyper-diverse bees of Crete, the isolated bees of Sahara oases, the deep black bees of Morocco, the tiny orange bees of landia.
 In 200 the Nile, the supposedly placid bees of Mount disorder"-st Kilimanjaro.
-He took his exotic menagerie to a nies-sudde remote station in the moors, miles from other the America bees with their unwanted genes.
-Performing global ag countless breeding tests in pristine solitude, he created the Buckfast bee-a superbee, as it was quickly dubbed.
-Tan-colored and robust, it was reluctant to sting, zealously productive, and resistant to what had come to be called Isle
+He took his exotic menagerie to a nies-sudde remote station in the moors, miles from other the American bees with their unwanted genes.
+Performing countless breeding tests in pristine solitude, he created the Buckfast bee-a superbee, as it was quickly dubbed.
+Tan-colored and robust, it was reluctant to sting, realously productive, and resistant to what had come to be called Isle ed in 1991. will be "the ultimate answer to t before he could begin work, ckfust's abbot. convinced that Brother Ad growing fame red him from conflicted with his vocation his post.
+He died, hear cen, in 1996.
+"Noat the abbey," says body really took his Clare Densley, who years ago restarted

-Charles C. Mann's latest book is 1493: Uncovering the New World Columbus Created.
-Anand Varma a biologist who raised bees for this story, special in photographs that illuminate science.
+Charles C. Mann's latest book is 1493: Uncovering the New World Columbus Created, Anand Varn a biologist who raised bees for this story, special in photographs that illuminate science.

-88 NATIONAL GEOGRAPHIC - MAT 20
+88 NATIONAL GEOGRAPHIC - MAY 20